This page describes the risk level of the various activities with respect to the risks for HIV virus contagion.

 Low risk of HIV virus infection

-All practices attributed to this level of risk present a potential risk for HIV virus they involve the exchange of body fluids.
+All practices attributed to this level of risk present a possible risk for HIV virus contagion because they involve the exchange of bodily fluids.
 However, there are few reports of infection attributed to these activities (usually under certain identifiable conditions).

 It would not constitute a of HIV virus infection